Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/temporal_range_checking.md

 |1|165|167|N|
 |2|1|366|N

-### Breakdown of rejections per taxon, all records
+### Breakdown of rejections per Understanding, all records
+A breakdown of where the rejections occur, per Understanding

 |Understanding|# rejections|
 |---|---:|